matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Use big VMs for memory-and-compute-intensive applications.
 - Use Autoscaling for resilient, scalable apps.

+#### Quiz

+**1. True or false: You can create Compute Engine virtual machines from the command line.**

+- True.

+**2. True or false: You can create Compute Engine virtual machines from the command line.**

+- To reduce cost.
+The per-hour price of preemptible VMs incorporates a substantial discount.

 ### Important VPC capabilities

+- VPCs have routing tables.
+These are used to forward traffic from one instance to another instance within the same network.
+Even across sub-networks and even between GCP zones without requiring an external IP address.

 **You control the topology of your VPC network**

 - Use its route table to forward traffic within the network, even across subnets.
 - Use its firewall to control what network traffic is allowed.
+    - Tagging FW rules example: Traffic at port 80 or 443 is allowed into all VMs with the "web" tag.
 - Use Shared VPC to share a network, or individual subnets, with other GCP projects.
 - Use VPC Peering to interconnect networks in GCP projects.